Plymouth Dentistry Interview Questions

 What do you have to wear for the Plymouth Dentistry Interview?

 The dress code is as expected for any interview – smart.
-Candidates must adhere to this strictly and if confused, you’re better off being dressed more formally than less.
+I adhered strictly to this standard, opting for formal attire rather than regretting later on.
 For virtual interviews, keep in mind white contrast and camera quality when choosing how to dress.
-For example, wearing crisp white in front of a light source can disrupt white balance and therefore, lend an unclear picture of yourself to your audience.
+I found it important to consider contrast and camera quality when selecting my outfit.I wore crisp blue clothing instead of white in front of a bright light source, which helped avoid disrupting the white balance and ensured a clear image.

 Is any pre-reading required for the Plymouth Dentistry MMI?